-Borussia Mönchengladbach – FC Bayern Munich: Bayern’s Wing Attacks Destroy Gladbach (1-5)
+Borussia Mönchengladbach – Bayern Munich: Bayern’s Wing Attacks Destroy Gladbach (1-5)

 Whereas Bayern Munich could impress with their attacking down the flanks and their good balance, Gladbach experienced a disappointing performance.
 Their defense was over-challenged by Bayern’s attacking department and lacked help by their midfielders.
 Therefore, the clash of the second-placed and the third-placed turned out to be rather uneven, as the final score shows.